Ajeetlakhani/django-fancytree/README.rst

-Django Fancytree Widget
+Django Mptt Autocomplete Widget
 ----------------------

-django-fancytree provides a widget using the fancytree js library to render a forms.ModelMultipleChoiceField as a tree with selectable and collapsable nodes.
+django-mptt-autocomplete provides a widget using the fancytree js library to render a forms.ModelMultipleChoiceField as a tree with selectable and collapsable nodes with an autocomplete to search in existing tree.

 See included project 'treewidget' as an example.
 Widget is used in ModelMultipleChoiceField and allows user to select multiple categories.